 How do state pensions work?

 A lot of people don't realise that a state pension is not something that has got your name on it or is guaranteed.
 When you pay your national insurance contributions, some of that goes towards funding the people who are receiving a state pension today.
 People wrongly assume that when you pay your National Insurance contributions you are contributing to a little pot with your name on it and it will sit there until it is time to retire.

 This current method however starts to highlight a problem that is emerging due to our ageing population.
-The workers that are paying national insurance contributions have to realise that there are more and more people reaching the state pension age and so as more people join the other side of the queue, naturally there are less people paying the money in.
+The workers that are paying National Insurance contributions have to realise that there are more and more people reaching the state pension age and so as more people join the other side of the queue, naturally there are fewer people paying the money in.

 How will the state pension work in the future and will I qualify?

 At some point, there will not be enough people paying National Insurance to fund the state pension and so we will probably see increased taxes, followed by a reduced state pension and at some point it is likely that it will be removed altogether.

 The auto-enrolment pension scheme was introduced by the government as a way to get more people to pay into pensions.
 Instead of having to opt into a pension (which is the way a pension scheme used to work) you now have to actively opt out.
 Employers have to auto-enrol new employees within 3 months of starting a new job.

 Auto-enrolment is a good thing but there is no denying that the government are preparing us for a world without state pensions (or at the very least a reduced benefit).
 If you are lucky enough to get one you're going to get it later than your parents did and the reality is you're probably going to pay more tax along the way to support our ageing population.

 Check out our podcast (Episode 212) where we cover auto-enrolment in more detail.